Entrust to pay $375 to Vector customers

 Entrust, 75 per cent owner of Vector, today announced its annual dividend will be $360, stemming from its shareholding in the listed energy company.

-This year in addition to the $360 Entrust dividend payment, a further payment of $15 from Vector which is customers' share of a credit received from by National Grid operator Transpower.
+This year in addition to the $360 Entrust dividend payment, a further payment of $15 from Vector which is customers' share of a credit received from National Grid operator Transpower.

 The payment will be made to more than 336,000 Aucklanders and businesses in the Entrust district that are connected to Vector's electricity network in late September.